Tougher test awaits Deutsche Bank after clearing first Fed check

 By running its Comprehensive Capital Analysis and Review (CCAR) tests, the Fed aims to ensure foreign banks are as well-run as domestic ones, and that the U.S. government is not left on the hook for problems created by overseas-based lenders.

 While no punitive actions are expected, a failure would give Deutsche a black eye just as it races to bolster internal reporting and controls.
-The bank is half way through a four-year plan to invest some 1 billion euros (0.72 billion pounds) in beefing up compliance.
+The bank is half way through a four-year plan to invest some 1 billion euros ($1.1 billion) in beefing up compliance.

 In doing so, Deutsche is playing catch-up with those banks who have already taken the Fed tests for the past four years.